JuliaLang/www.julialang.org/blog/2015/05/juliacon-preview.md

 After all that you will surely be inspired to hack on Julia projects all night, but make sure to wake up for a full day of **workshops** on Saturday!

 Remember to [get your tickets](https://www.eventbrite.com/e/juliacon-2015-tickets-16517619645) and [book your hotel](https://juliacon.org/#accom) before June 4th to take advantage of early bird pricing.
-We'd also like to thank our **platinum sponsors**: the Gordon and Betty Moore Foundation, BlackRock, and Julia Computing.
+We'd also like to thank our **platinum sponsors**: the Gordon and Betty Moore Foundation, BlackRock, and JuliaHub.
 We can't forget out **silver sponsors** either: Intel and Invenia.
 We're looking forward to seeing you there!